-By appending ".help" to your domain name, you are telling wary online travelers that your website is the destination they've been searching for.
-Whether you have services, products, or information to satisfy their needs, you will be clearly and quickly communicating the purpose of your website, a kindness that your customers will thank you for.
+By appending .HELP to your domain name, you are telling wary online travelers that your website is the destination they’ve been searching for.
+Whether you have services, products, or information to satisfy their needs, you are clearly and quickly communicating the purpose of your website, a kindness that your customers will thank you for.

-With the rules of technology and the Internet constantly changing, the need for current and accurate online help for users will always be in demand. .help will become the best platform for the businesses and services that deliver this assistance to get their offering in front of those that need it, when they need it.
+With the rules of technology and the Internet constantly changing, the need for current and accurate online help for users will always be in demand. .HELP is the platform for the businesses and services that deliver this assistance to get their offering in front of those that need it, when they need it.

 The .COM space is exhausted of meaningful names.
 Perform a quick attempt to find a domain for a new venture, and you will immediately see how Internet naming, as it stands today, is limiting the creation of new brands.
 We are forced to a) restrict our brand name based on the remaining available .com names, b) seek out a name in the unpredictable secondary market, or c) settle for a mediocre domain name that threatens our visibility and credibility on the Internet.

 As an increasingly tech-savvy population continues to find new ways to connect and do business online, good names will only get more and more difficult come by.
 New, specialised gTLDs, like .HELP, are the answer.
 They will introduce a whole new realm of highly relevant and intuitive naming alternatives for registrants to tap into.

 Find and share peace of mind with the perfect .HELP domain name

 No. We are more than happy to offer domain registration services only.